NIST 800-53: Complete Guide [2026]

 NIST 800-171

-NIST 800-171 is derived directly from NIST SP 800-53 and includes a tailored set of 110 controls designed to protect Controlled Unclassified Information (CUI) in non-federal systems.
-DoD contractors or research institutions handling federally funded data are often required to implement 800-171.
+NIST 800-171 derives directly from NIST SP 800-53.
+It includes a tailored set of 110 controls for protecting Controlled Unclassified Information (CUI) in non-federal systems.
+Consequently, DoD contractors and research institutions handling federally funded data often must implement 800-171.

 CMMC (Cybersecurity Maturity Model Certification)

-CMMC is built on the requirements defined in NIST 800-171, also derived from NIST 800-53.
-In addition to technical safeguards, CMMC introduces maturity levels and requires independent third-party assessments for DoD contractors.
-This lineage reflects how many of the practices assessed under CMMC can be traced back to controls originally defined in NIST SP 800-53.
+CMMC builds on the requirements defined in NIST 800-171, which also derives from NIST 800-53.
+Beyond technical safeguards, CMMC introduces maturity levels and requires independent third-party assessments for DoD contractors.
+Because of this lineage, many CMMC practices trace back to controls originally defined in NIST SP 800-53.

 ISO 27001

-ISO/IEC 27001 is an internationally recognized standard for establishing an Information Security Management System (ISMS), and its Annex A controls often align in intent with those found in NIST 800-53.
+ISO/IEC 27001 is an internationally recognized standard for establishing an Information Security Management System (ISMS).
+Its Annex A controls often align in intent with those found in NIST 800-53.
 However, the two serve distinct purposes.
-While ISO 27001 supports certification through an audit process, NIST 800-53 is designed to help organizations select and implement controls based on system impact and risk exposure.
+ISO 27001 supports certification through an audit process, while NIST 800-53 helps organizations select and implement controls based on system impact and risk exposure.

 To map ISO/IEC 27001 requirements to NIST SP 800-53 controls directly, organizations can use the official crosswalk.